 That is until his parents spotted the same thing.
 Maddie leaped over the rail and Jack barreled passed Fenton, unintentionally shoving his son against the wall.
 Both parents took aim and Fenton's eyes widened.

 "No!
-Mom, Dad, wait!" he shouted, but neither heard—or cared.
+Mom, Dad, wait!" he shouted, but neither heard-or cared.
 Phantom and Valerie turned around upon hearing his shout, just in time for the ghost hunters to fire their attacks.
-Jack's shot went wide, hitting the wall just behind Valerie's shoulder, but Maddie's blast struck Phantom's chest and threw him against the wall.
+Jack's shot went wide, hitting the wall just behind Valerie's shoulder, but Maddie's blast struck Phantom's chest and threw him against the wall for a second time that day.
 "Phantom!"

-The ghost slid down the damaged plaster and landed in Skulker's lap, his expression twisted in pain and his jaw clenched, teeth bared.
+The ghost slid down the wall and landed on Skulker, his expression twisted in pain and his jaw clenched, teeth bared.
 Before he could regain control of his limbs, Skulker wrapped his arm around Phantom's chest, pinning the boy's arms to his side.
 "This family's just full of helpers," the older ghost commented, grinning.

-Smoke filled the area before slowly fading away.
+Smoke filled the area for a few seconds before fading away.
 Fenton scanned the living room, his eyes darting around every nook as his feet guided him, spinning, further into the room.
 Minutes ticked by as they waited for the ghosts to make a reappearance, cold dread numbing Fenton's body with every second that passed and his other half remained missing.

-"Aww," Jack groaned as he lowered his bazooka.
+"Aww," Jack groaned.
+He lowered his bazooka, pouting.
 "But we only just got here..."

 "You know how ghosts are, Jack," Maddie said, patting his arm.
-"They run as soon as they feel endangered."
+"They run away as soon as they feel they're in danger."
 She reached into her pocket and pulled out a cookie.

 Jack's sad face morphed into a wide grin.
 "Oooh, Macadamia nut?"